 Astroart contains several adaptive filters.
-The Non-Linear high pass filter improves the sharpness
+The non-linear high pass filter improves the sharpness

 of an image without introducing artifacts.

-The Adaptive Low pass reduces the noise of an image without blurring and loosing definition.
+The adaptive low pass reduces the noise of an image without blurring and loosing definition.

 With the deconvolution filters it's possible to restore an image corrupted by blur

-and FFT to your own photos.
+and FFT can be applied to your own photos.